 California History Room

-Do you have spring fever?
-Are you itching to get out into the yard to plant a few bulbs?
-Are you determined to make this year’s garden your best yet?
-We have the display for you!
-Get inspired by the flowers of yesteryear, not to mention the innovations and hard work of the gardeners who make California bloom each year by enjoying the California History Section's latest book, photograph and ephemera display "Stop and Smell the Flowers.”
-You won't be disappointed but hurry, this display is only up through the end of June!
+Do you love attending summer Shakespeare festivals?
+Are you a Music Circus aficionado?
+Maybe you act in a local community theatre troupe!
+If you have a love of live theatre then we have the display for you!
+Get inspired by the actors and productions of yesteryear, not to mention the innovations and hard work of California’s directors, set designers and lighting engineers by enjoying the California History Section's latest book, photograph and ephemera display "All the World’s a Stage" You won't be disappointed but hurry, this display is only up through the end of September!

 Our monthly display is available for viewing at: